Colorado

 Morning:

-This morning we will be joined by the owner of Badger Creek Ranch who will discuss the benefits of regenerative agriculture systems that prioritize land stewardship, ecosystem health, carbon sequestration, and animal welfare.
+At the hotel, we will be joined by the owner of Badger Creek Ranch, who will discuss the benefits of regenerative agriculture systems that prioritize land stewardship, ecosystem health, carbon sequestration, and animal welfare.
 Certified by the Audubon Ranching Conservation Program, the Ranch offers apprenticeships and education programs to try to change public perspective about the ranching industry.
-We'll learn how they produce food for the local community through sustainable practices and how they have created "a space that provides connection, education, and community".
-We'll be joined by a naturalist from the Greater Arkansas River Nature Association (GARNA) who will take us for a hike near Salida.
-We'll get an in-depth look at some of the flora and fauna in the region, learn about the river itself, and find out about the association's public projects and educational opportunities provided to local communities.
+We’ll learn how they produce food for the local community through sustainable practices and how they have created “a space that provides connection, education, and community.”
+We’ll be joined by a naturalist from the Greater Arkansas River Nature Association (GARNA) who will take us out by motorcoach for a hike near Salida.
+We’ll get an in-depth look at some of the flora and fauna in the region, learn about the river itself, and find out about the association’s public projects and educational opportunities provided to local communities.

 Lunch: